binghe/HOL/examples/Crypto/README.md

 # Formalization of Block Ciphers and Other Encryption Algorithms

-This directory provides a collection of block ciphers
+This directory provides a collection of block ciphers (and other encryption algorithms)

   * AES [1]
   * IDEA [1]